javascript-tutorial/en.javascript.info/1-js/4-object-basics/07-object-toprimitive/article.md

 **The only mandatory thing: these methods must return a primitive.**

-An operation that was the reason for the conversion gets that primitive, and then continues to work with it, applying further conversions if necessary.
+An operation that initiated the conversion gets that primitive, and then continues to work with it, applying further conversions if necessary.

 For instance:

-- All mathematical operations except binary plus apply `ToNumber`:
+- All mathematical operations except binary plus apply `ToNumber` after `ToPrimitive` with `"number"` hint:

     ```js run
     let obj = {
-      toString() { // toString used for numeric conversion in the absense of valueOf
+      toString() { // toString handles all ToPrimitive in the absense of other methods
         return "2";
       }
     };

-    alert(obj * 2); // 4
+    alert(obj * 2); // 4, ToPrimitive gives "2", then it becomes 2
     ```

 - Binary plus first checks if the primitive is a string, and then does concatenation, otherwise performs `ToNumber` and works with numbers.